 - Shells

-- Edible berries and fruit if available and in season (Please ensure you don’t eat or consume anything unless you are sure it is safe for consumption.
+- Edible berries and fruit, if available and in season (Please ensure you don’t eat or consume anything unless you are sure it is safe for consumption.
 Check out wild foraging with kids for more information.)

 - Anything else you discover that is safe and appropriate to take home.
 (Please be responsible citizens and only take what you intend to use.
 Nature does not thrive when it is stripped of its parts.)

-Best Nature Collection Baskets
+Best Nature Collection Baskets:

-Fun Things to Do In Nature and Ways to Use the Natural Items you find
+Fun Things to Do in Nature and Ways to Use the Natural Items You Find:

 Get outside, connect, and go on a nature walk or hunt outdoors.
-There are so many amazing things waiting to be discovered and lots of fun and educational outdoor learning activities you can try.
+There are so many amazing things waiting to be discovered, and lots of fun and educational outdoor learning activities you can try.
 Or use what you find to make crafts, gifts, DIY home decor, and nature tables.

 We have compiled a fantastic list of nature art and craft ideas you can try HERE–> Nature Craft Ideas and Art Activities for Kids and Adults.
 Or, try any of the nature crafts and activities on the list below: